Cheap Thrills (song): Chart performance

 In Australia, "Cheap Thrills" was eventually certified quadruple platinum for shipments of over 280,000 copies, and reached No. 6.
 In New Zealand, the song reached No. 3, and was certified double platinum for sales of over 30,000 copies.
 The song was awarded quadruple platinum in Sweden, quintuple platinum in Spain, and Double Diamond in Poland.
-In the UK, it peaked at No. 2 for four weeks, and has since been certified quintuple platinum for shipments of over three million units.
+In the UK, it peaked at No. 2 for four weeks, and has since been certified six-times platinum for shipments of over 3.6 million units.

 The song became the best selling and highest certified single in Italy for a female artist, reaching 10× platinum status, with sales of over 500,000 copies.
-On 25 September 2017, the song received a Diamond certification in Italy, making Sia the first female singer to ever achieve such status.
+On September 25, 2017, the song received a Diamond certification in Italy, making Sia the first female singer to ever achieve such status.

-In the United States, the song debuted at No. 81 and peaked at No. 1 on the Billboard Hot 100 in the issue dated 6 August 2016.
-The song became Sia's first number-one single in the country, and Sean Paul's fourth; he returned to the top 10 after ten years.
-It stayed on top for four straight weeks until it was dethroned by "Closer" by the Chainsmokers featuring Halsey.
+In the United States, "Cheap Thrills" debuted at number 81 on the Billboard Hot 100 on the chart dating 5 March 2016.
+The next week, the single dropped to number 97, but steadily started to rise on the charts.
+On the chart dating 16 April 2016, the song jumped 32 positions from number 71 to number 39, becoming Sia's fifth top forty hit and Sean Paul's thirteenth.
+However, in its next week, the single dropped out of the top forty down to number 55.
+The single continued to climb however, re-entering the top forty once again at number 38 for the chart dating 28 May 2016, where from there on, the single continued its massive climb on the Hot 100, eventually entering the top ten at number eight on the chart dating 2 July 2016.
+On the issue dated 6 August 2016, the song finally reached the top of the charts, dethroning "One Dance" by Drake featuring Wizkid and Kyla, which had previously spent nine consecutive weeks on the charts out of its ten total.
+The song became Sia's first number-one single in the country, and Sean Paul's fourth; he returned to the top 10 after 10 years.
+It stayed on top for four straight weeks until it was dethroned by "Closer" by The Chainsmokers featuring Halsey.
+The single spent 18 weeks in the top ten, and spent a total of 52 weeks (a whole year) on the Hot 100.
 With "Cheap Thrills," Sia became the first woman over 40 to top the Hot 100 since Madonna topped the Hot 100 with "Music" in 2000.
-It sold 1.7 million copies in the US in 2016, becoming the tenth best-selling song of the year in the country.
+It sold 1.7 million copies in the US in 2016, becoming the 10th best-selling song of the year in the country.
 It sold 1.9 million copies in the US by May 2017.
-In 2022, It was certified octuple platinum for sales of over 8.000.000 copies.
+It has been certified eleven-times platinum for shipments of over eleven million copies.